 and there is minimal overlap in intents among Agents.
 All your Agents combined should cover all possible intents your users might have.

 But since you can’t ever account for all intents in the universe, and given the fact that intents are presented in natural language which can have multiple permutations to express the same meaning, there is no deterministic way to get 100% consistency.
-This is true for all chatbots that rely on “intent classification” workflows, regardless of whether they are LLM-powered or take a traditional “flowchart” approach.
+But you can get pretty close with an optimized setup.

 If the incorrect Agent has been assigned, a quick and effective fix is to add the intent and the corresponding user query to what should have been the correct Agent to handle the request within AI Supervisor Settings -> Intents.
 This will ensure that if queries of the same type were to come up again, the correct Agent would be chosen.
 Providing more examples for this intent will further reinforce the ability for the AI Supervisor to classify similar cases in the future.